elibtronic/2025_state_of_scholarly_communication/README.md

 ### Open Access versus Closed

 We can divide all journal articles into two categories: _Open Access_ or _Closed_.
 The Brock Library [website](https://brocku.ca/library/open-access/) explains the dynamics of these differences.
 The most important detail here however is that Open Access articles are available to readers **without any payment**!
-Sometimes a journal charges an author processing charge **(APC)** to  make an article open access.
+Sometimes a journal charges an article processing charge **(APC)** to  make an article open access.
 This happens for both closed journals with some Open Access content and for totally Open Access journals.

 Sometimes it is possible to **publish an earlier version** of a closed journal article in a place like the [Brock University Digital Repository](https://brocku.scholaris.ca/home) to have it become Open Access.
 We call this having a Green Open Access Pathway.